dydxprotocol/v4-chain/indexer/packages/postgres/README.md

 Run the migration with `pnpm run migrate`

-In order to migrate in v4 dev and staging, you must redeploy and run bazooka following the instructions [here](https://www.notion.so/dydx/Engineering-Runbook-15064661da9643188ce33e341b68e7bb#cb2283d80ef14a51924f3bd1a538fd82).
+In order to migrate in v4 dev and staging, you must redeploy and run bazooka.

+TODO(DEC-2060): Add info/resources around bazooka.